rusi-ns/rusi-ns-web/wp-content/plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.3.21 - 11 Aug 2017 =
+* Fixed : PHP Notice on some installations (trying to get property of non-object in groups-retrieval_pp.php)

 = 2.3.20 - 20 Jul 2017 =
 * Fixed : REST comments retrieval by non-Administrator returned empty if PP Collaborative Editing Pack not activated